coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 (Skill modifier = skill rank + ability modifier + miscellaneous modifiers)

-This roll works just like an attack roll or a saving throw--- the higher the roll, the better.
-Either you're trying to match or exceed a certain Difficulty Class (DC), or you're trying to beat another character's check result.
+This roll works just like an attack roll or a saving throw— the higher the roll, the better.
+Either you’re trying to match or exceed a certain Difficulty Class (DC), or you’re trying to beat another character’s check result.

-**Skill Ranks:** A character's number of ranks in a skill is based on how many skill points a character has invested in a skill.
+**Skill Ranks:** A character’s number of ranks in a skill is based on how many skill points a character has invested in a skill.
 Many skills can be used even if the character has no ranks in them; doing this is called making an untrained skill check.

-**Ability Modifier:** The ability modifier used in a skill check is the modifier for the skill's key ability (the ability associated with the skill's use).
+**Ability Modifier:** The ability modifier used in a skill check is the modifier for the skill’s key ability (the ability associated with the skill’s use).
 The key ability of each skill is noted in its description.

 **Miscellaneous Modifiers:** Miscellaneous modifiers include racial bonuses, armor check penalties, and bonuses provided by feats, among others.

 Each skill point you spend on a class skill gets you 1 rank in that skill.
-Class skills are the skills found on your character's class skill list.
+Class skills are the skills found on your character’s class skill list.
 Each skill point you spend on a cross-class skill gets your character 1/2 rank in that skill.
-Cross-class skills are skills not found on your character's class skill list.
+Cross-class skills are skills not found on your character’s class skill list.
 (Half ranks do not improve your skill check, but two 1/2 ranks make 1 rank.)
-You can't save skill points to spend later.
+You can’t save skill points to spend later.

-The maximum rank in a class skill is the character's level + 3.
-If it's a cross-class skill, the maximum rank is half of that number (do not round up or down).
+The maximum rank in a class skill is the character’s level + 3.
+If it’s a cross-class skill, the maximum rank is half of that number (do not round up or down).